shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-insertion-order-details.md

 ms.date: 10/28/2023
 ---

-# Microsoft Monetize - View insertion order details
+# Microsoft Monetize - View Insertion Order Details

 The **Insertion Order Details** screen displays settings for a specific insertion order, essential metrics, and performance visualizations.

-## Getting to the insertion order details screen
+## Getting to the Insertion Order Details screen

 From the **Insertion Orders** screen, click the name of the insertion order whose details you want to view. **The Insertion Order Details** screen will be displayed.
 The screen contains three main sections: